Services Provided by Ryan Rodriguez

 Comprehensive Wellness Evaluation (Adult)

 When you just don't feel "right," but can't put your finger on why.
+Expedites the therapeutic process significantly!

 $2,500 for Assessment, Interview, Report, and Recommendations

 Therapist utilizes a battery of fifteen mental health assessments to screen for depression, generalized anxiety, social anxiety, separation anxiety and attachment injury, maladaptive personality traits, obsessive-compulsive behaviors, post-traumatic stress, agoraphobia, panic disorder, acute stress, and dissociative symptoms.
 Therapist conducts an in-depth interview of client to gain information on client's history and context.
 Based on the data and interview, therapist will write a comprehensive report of her findings, including preliminary diagnoses, and make specific recommendations for client's treatment moving forward.
 The digital report will be delivered electronically no more than 7 days after the completion of the assessments and interview.
+This work product can then be taken to any therapist, giving them the therapeutic process a jumpstart!

 Comprehensive Wellness Evaluation (Child Age 11-17)